Real trace expansions: Settings and statements

-Theorem \ref{thm_main} will be shown in Section \ref{subsec_pf_thm_main}.
+Theorem \ref{thm_main} will be proved in Section \ref{subsec_pf_thm_main}.
 Our proof will not show that the constants $c_{m+n-j}$ and $c'_{m+n-j}$ above are in relations with the constants in the expansions recalled in Section \ref{subsec_heatexp}.
+The meaning of $\tr (A\eta(\cL))$ will be discussed in Section \ref{subsec_term1}.

-Compared with the known trace expansion \cite{Grubb+Seeley,schrohe} recalled in Section \ref{subsec_heatexp}, we obtain a result for families of functions $\eta$, instead of the two functions $\eta(\lambda)=e^{-\lambda}$ and $\eta(\lambda)=\lambda^{-t}$, although these two functions do not satisfy the hypotheses above.
+Compared with the known trace expansion recalled in Section \ref{subsec_heatexp}, we obtain a result for families of functions $\eta$, instead of the two functions $\eta(\lambda)=e^{-\lambda}$ and $\eta(\lambda)=\lambda^{-z }$, although these two functions do not satisfy the hypotheses above.
 The hypotheses on the functions $\eta$ are mainly on its support and boundedness (beside regularity), thereby excluding holomorphic functions.
-The hypotheses on the elliptic operator $\cL$ differ slightly from the ones in \cite{Grubb+Seeley,schrohe} recalled in Section \ref{subsec_heatexp} as we do not require $\cL$ to be invertible or to have an integer order.
-Instead, beside the elliptic condition on the principal symbol, we require $\cL$ to be a real self-adjoint operator.
+The hypotheses on the elliptic operator $\cL$ differ slightly from the ones in \cite{Grubb+Seeley,schrohe} recalled in Section \ref{subsec_heatexp} as we do not require $\cL$ to have an integer order.
+Although we do not require $\cL$ to be invertible, the elliptic condition on the principal symbol together with the essentially self-adjointness implies that it is bounded below $\cL\geq -c_\cL$, and therefore $\id+c_\cL+\cL$ is invertible.

-It was already noted that the coefficient $c'_0$ in the known trace expansion in \cite{Grubb+Seeley,schrohe} recalled in Section \ref{subsec_heatexp} is local and our proof is another confirmation that it does come from the high frequencies of the local symbols of $A$.